redis/NRedisStack/README.md

 After you create the index, any new hash documents with the doc: prefix are automatically indexed upon creation.

-Use the HSET command to create a new hash document and add it to the index:
+To create a new hash document and add it to the index, use the HSET command:
 ```csharp
 // HSET doc:1 title "hello world" body "lorem ipsum" url "http://redis.io"
 db.HashSet("doc:1", new HashEntry[] { new("title", "hello world"),